 HIV also infects nonlymphoid monocytic cells (eg, dendritic cells in the skin, macrophages, brain microglia) and cells of the brain, genital tract, heart, and kidneys, causing disease in the corresponding organ systems.

-HIV strains in several compartments, such as the nervous system (brain and cerebrospinal fluid) and genital tract (semen, cervico-vaginal fluid), can be genetically distinct from those in plasma, suggesting that they have been selected by or have adapted to these anatomic compartments (2-4 Pathophysiology references Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
+HIV strains in several compartments, such as the nervous system (brain and cerebrospinal fluid) and genital tract (semen, cervico-vaginal fluid), can acquire mutations and become genetically distinct from those in plasma, suggesting that they have been selected by or have adapted to these anatomic compartments (2-4 Pathophysiology references Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
 Thus, HIV levels and resistance patterns in these compartments may vary independently from those in plasma.

 During the first few weeks of primary infection, there are humoral and cellular immune responses: